 A good understanding of the time evolution of both classical and quantum systems is essential for an explanation of many observations and experiments of contemporary physics.
-Observed systems must be often treated as non-equilibrium, open systems in which their behavior is influenced not only by their inner parameters, but also by properties of their environment and time dependent external fields.
+Observed systems must often be treated as non-equilibrium, open systems in which their behavior is influenced not only by their inner parameters, but also by properties of their environment and time dependent external fields.
 The theory of non-equilibrium behavior of quantum many-body systems is, however, far from complete.
-Important problems include such questions as irreversible behavior of real systems in comparison with reversible microscopic laws, emergence of classical macroscopic behavior from microscopic quantum behavior, charge (electron), spin and heat transport, limits to "phenomenological" thermodynamic descriptions, and the problem of how to describe properly open quantum systems far from equilibrium, especially in the case of strong interaction between a small system and reservoirs.
-Thus, further experimental as well as theoretical studies of short to long time dynamics (via transport as well as optical properties) and the influence of initial and boundary conditions are needed.
+Important problems include such questions as irreversible behavior of real systems in comparison with reversible microscopic laws, emergence of classical macroscopic behavior from microscopic quantum behavior, charge (electron), spin and heat transport, limits to "phenomenological" thermodynamic descriptions, and the problem of how to properly describe open quantum systems far from equilibrium, especially in the case of strong interaction between a small system and reservoirs.
+Various versions of classical as well as quantum fluctuation and fluctuation-dissipation theorems can play an important role in these developments.

-Non-equilibrium processes and the system's environment also play a decisive role in living organisms and there are many questions to be answered before we fully understand the laws which govern the performance of the nanometer structures which are essential for life.
+Non-equilibrium processes and the system's environment also play a decisive role in living organisms and there are many questions to be answered before we fully understand the laws which govern the performance of the structures essential for life.
 In this regard, it appears one of the necessary conditions for the proper performance of cells is that their dynamics be based on far from equilibrium states and related nonlinear, non-equilibrium transport.
-There are also questions about the role of quantum physics in the behavior of various systems which are essential for living organisms, i.e., under which circumstances quantum effects, coherence, fluctuations and noise can influence a cell's functions.
+It is thus vital to work on a better understanding of active matter physics.
+There are also questions about the role of quantum physics in the behavior of various systems which are essential for living organisms, i.e., under which circumstances quantum effects, coherence, fluctuations, and noise can influence a cell's functions.